Syntrojex/cpp-assignments/Assignment-1 (Basics and Selections)/README.md

 Maps Pakistani 5-digit zip codes to their respective city and province using selection structures.

+**Q6 — Caffeine Hub Billing**
+Coffee shop billing system with item selection, add-ons (sugar/cream) and 10% service tax calculation.

+**Q7 — Number Operations**
+Takes an 8-digit number and prints it in reverse, calculates digit sum and checks if it is a palindrome.

 **Q8 — Character Classifier**
-Categorizes any input character into digit, alphabet, punctuation, bracket, symbol, space, or special character.
+Categorizes any input character into digit, alphabet, punctuation, bracket, symbol, space or special character.

 ---